-If you don’t ejaculate, your body will break down the ejaculate and recycle its different components.
+If you don’t ejaculate, your body will break down the ejaculate and recycle its components.

-Retrograde ejaculation is a condition in which semen enters your bladder instead of exiting through the urethra during an orgasm.
+Retrograde ejaculation is when semen enters your bladder instead of exiting through the urethra during orgasm.
 Edging doesn’t cause retrograde ejaculation.

 Whether you’re edging to control your own orgasm or to make your climax more intense, these tips can help you try the sexual activity for the first time.

 Manually stimulate yourself at a pace and pressure that will get you to climax.
 As you near the point of orgasm, slow down and ease the pressure.